Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Last issue, for all the hacked chunks reinjected, the following EDC/ECC 288 bytes say that corresponding data are now corrupted (of course).
 The real Neo Geo CD does not like that at all.
 So the last step was to regenerate the right EDC/ECC data for each modified chunk with a dedicated tool (adapted from another project, see Acknowledgments section).

 Et voilà !

-I guess there must be a possible workflow starting from scratch with the individual files but my solution is working fine.
+My tinkering works.
 Better is the enemy of good.

-Interesting property of the Neo Geo CD version: as it is fully derived from the MVS version and assembled at the very end of the workflow, if the CD version works on real hardware (which is the case), the MVS version works too.
+Interesting property of the Neo Geo CD version: as it is fully derived from the MVS version and assembled at the very end of the workflow, if the CD version works on real hardware (which is the case), the MVS version works too, no need to always check both.

 ## Identified flaws